 F67 Non-consumptive Uses - Actual or Potential Select All statements that are true of this AA as it currently exists: The question assumes access is allowed.
 (RecPoten) Walking is physically possible in >5% of the AA during most of year (e.g., free of deep water and dense shrub thickets).
-1 [PUv] 1 All or part of the AA (or an area within sight of the AA and within 100 ft) would be physically accessible to people in wheelchairs (e.g., paved and flat).
+1 [PUv] All or part of the AA (or an area within sight of the AA and within 100 ft) would be physically accessible to people in wheelchairs (e.g., paved and flat).
 0 Maintained roads, parking areas, or foot-trails are within 30 ft of the AA, or the AA can be accessed most of the year by boat.
 0 Within or near the AA, there is an interpretive center, trails with interpretive signs or brochures, and/or regular guided interpretive tours.
 0 F68 Core Area 1 (VisitNo) The percentage of the AA almost never walked or driven by humans during an average growing season probably comprises: [Note: If more than half the wetland is visible from areas within 100 ft of the AA, include visits by people to those areas that are actually walked or driven (not simply viewed from].
-Judge this based on proximity to population centers, roads, trails, accessibility of the AA to the public, wetland size, usual water depth, and physical evidence of human visitation. <5% and no inhabited building is within 300 ft of the AA.
-0 Exclude visits that are not likely to continue and/or that are not an annual occurrence (e.g., by construction, maintenance, or monitoring crews).
-1 <5% and inhabited building is within 300 ft of the AA.
-0 - construction, maintenance, or monitoring dews).
+Judge this based on proximity to population centers, roads, trails, accessibilit public, wetland size, usual water depth, and physical evidence of human visit <5% and no inhabited building is within 300 ft of the AA.
+0 Exclude visits that are not likely to continue and/or that are not an annual occ <5% and inhabited building is within 300 ft of the AA.
+0 construction, maintenance, or monitoring crews).
 5 to <50% and no inhabited building is within 300 ft of the AA.
 0 [AM,WBF,WBN,SBM,PD,PUv,STR] 5 to <50% and inhabited building is within 300 ft of the AA.
 1 50 to 95% with or without inhabited building nearby.
 0 >95% of the AA with or without inhabited building nearby.
 0 F69 Core Area 2 (VisitOften) The part of the AA visited by humans almost daily for several weeks during an average growing season probably comprises: [The Note in the preceding question applies here as well].
 See note above. <5%.
-0 [AM,WBF,WBN,SBM,PD,PUv,STR] 1 5 to <50%.
-1 1 50 to 95%.
+0 [AM,WBF,WBN,SBM,PD,PUv,STR] 5 to <50%.
+1 50 to 95%.
 0 >95% of the AA.
-0 F70 Consumptive Uses (Provisioning Services) Recent evidence was found within the AA of the following potentially-sustainable consumptive uses.
-Select All that apply.
-Evidence of these consumptive uses may consist of direct observation, or presence of physical evidence (e.g., recently cut stumps, fishing lures, shell cases), or might be obtained from (Hunt) Low-impact commercial timber harvest (e.g., selective thinning).
+0 F70 Consumptive Uses Recent evidence was found within the AA of the following potentially-sustainable consumptive uses.
+Evidence of these consumptive uses may consist of direct observation, or pre evidence (e.g., recently cut stumps, fishing lures, shell cases), or might be ob (Provisioning Services) (Hunt) Select All that apply.
+Low-impact commercial timber harvest (e.g., selective thinning).
 0 communication with the land owner or manager.
-1 Commercial or traditional-use harvesting of native plants, their fruits, or mushrooms.
-0 [FRv,WBFv,PUv] 1 Waterfowl hunting.
-0 [ Fishing.
-0 Trapping of furbearers.
+(Commercial or traditional-use harvesting of native plants, their fruits, or mushrooms. - Waterfowl hunting.
+0 [FRv,WBFv,PUv] Fishing.
+Trapping of furbearers.
 0 None of the above.
-1 F71 Domestic Wells (Wells) Wells or water bodies that currently provide drinking water are: If unknow, assume this is true if there is an inhabited structure within the specified distance and the neighborhood is known to not be connected to a municipal drinking water system (e.g., is <300 ft and downslope from the AA or at same elevation.
-0 outside an urban growth boundary or other densely settled area).]
+1 F71 Domestic Wells (Wells) Wells or water bodies that currently provide drinking water are: If unknow, assume this is true if there is an inhabited structure within the spe- the neighborhood is known to not be connected to a municipal drinking water <300 ft and downslope from the AA or at same elevation.
+0 outside an urban growth boundary or other densely settled area).
 300 to 1500 ft and downslope or at same elevation.
-0 [NRv]] >1500 ft downslope, or none downslope, or no information.
-1 [mxx]
+0 >1500 ft downslope, or none downslope, or no information.
+1 [NRv]